hessammehr/hessammehr.github.io/index.md

 I am always keen to welcome motivated individuals from a range of technical backgrounds into the group.
 Please refer to the [my group's website](https://mehr-research.science/opportunities-engagement/) for a list of current opportunities.

 ### Selected publications
-For more context on current research projects and related publications see my [group's research page](https://mehr-research.science/research/#publications).
-For a full list see [Google Scholar](https://scholar.google.com/citations?user=8Z6Z9YIAAAAJ&hl=en), and [ORCiD](https://orcid.org/0000-0001-7710-3102).
+For more context on current research projects and related publications see my [group's research page](https://mehr-research.science/research/#publications) or my [CV].
+For a full list see [Google Scholar](https://scholar.google.com/citations?user=8Z6Z9YIAAAAJ&hl=en) or [ORCiD](https://orcid.org/0000-0001-7710-3102).

 #### 2024
 - [In situ synthesis within micron-sized hydrogel reactors created via programmable aerosol chemistry][10.1039/D4DD00139G] <br/>